linkerd/linkerd2/doc/automatic-tls.md

 ### Getting started with TLS

-The conduit control plane must be installed with the `--tls=optional` flag:
+The TLS feature is currently disabled by default.
+To enable it, you must install the control plane with the `--tls` flag set to `optional`.
+This configures the mesh so that TLS is enabled opportunistically:

 ```
 conduit install --tls=optional |kubectl apply -f -